egkristi/scripts/MKDOCS_PORTABLE.md

 ## Conclusion

-The `build_portable_docs.py` script provides a comprehensive solution for distributing the INF100 study guide in multiple formats.
+The `mkdocs-portable` script provides a comprehensive solution for distributing documentation in multiple formats.
 Choose the distribution method that best fits your audience:

 - **Desktop applications** for students and end users
 - **Web server version** for developers and technical users